 Case in point, we just gave out a bunch of it :)

 Stay tuned for the final blog post of our four-part series on retargeting.
-In the final post, we’ll cover some development-focused set up best practices that are essential for success.
+In the final post, we’ll cover some development-focused setting up successful B2B retargeting strategies.

 What’s your #1 frustration with remarketing?
 Let us know in the comments below.